Skip to main content Skip to main navigation Skip to search

 $1.5 million for activities in affected regions to foster community wellbeing and connections and strengthen community resilience (previously announced).

-Applications for grants will open in the 2025–26 financial year.
+Applications for grants will open in the second half of 2025.

 Eligibility for grants will vary based on the program.
 These will be detailed in the relevant grant guidelines.

-All grant details and applications will be available via GrantConnect.
-This is the Australian Government central grants portal.
+All grant details and applications administered by the department will be available via GrantConnect, the Australian Government central grants portal.

 Advice for applicants